-Many people think of behavioral health issues and substance use issues as being separate illnesses.
-However, behavioral health and substance use disorder conditions often co-occur.
-In other words, individuals with substance use conditions often have a behavioral health condition at the same time and vice versa, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Many people think of mental health issues and substance use issues as being separate illnesses.
+However, mental health and substance use disorder conditions often co-occur.
+In other words, individuals with substance use conditions often have a mental health condition at the same time and vice versa, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Further, co-occurring issues also can lead to medical/physical health conditions such as liver conditions, high blood pressure, neurological issues, or pain, etc.

-According to the Behavioral Health Evolution, some of the more common behavioral health disorders that co-occur with substance use disorder include: Mood-related disorders (such as Major Depression or Bi-Polar Depression), Severe Mental Illness (such as Schizophrenia or Schizo-affective Disorder), and Anxiety-Related Disorders (Post Traumatic Stress Disorder, Panic Disorder, Social Anxiety, Generalized Anxiety or Obsessive-Compulsive Disorder).
-Individuals with behavioral health issues often use substances to feel better.
-Using alcohol or other drugs not only fails to repair the behavioral health disorder but also prevents a person from developing effective coping skills...and also interferes with medications prescribed for behavioral health conditions.
+According to the Behavioral Health Evolution, some of the more common mental health disorders that co-occur with substance use disorder include: Mood-related disorders (such as Major Depression or Bi-Polar Depression), Severe Mental Illness (such as Schizophrenia or Schizoaffective Disorder), and Anxiety-Related Disorders (Post Traumatic Stress Disorder, Panic Disorder, Social Anxiety, Generalized Anxiety or Obsessive-Compulsive Disorder).
+Individuals with mental health issues often use substances to feel better.
+Using alcohol or other drugs not only fails to repair the mental health disorder but also prevents a person from developing effective coping skills...and also interferes with medications prescribed for mental health conditions.

-For more information, contact your local community mental health and/or the substance use disorder provider.
+For more information, contact the community mental health or the substance use disorder provider.